AivanF/Translinguer/ReadMe.md

 ### 1. GSh (Google Sheets)
 ### `load_from_gsheets`
 Updates current document with texts from specified Google Sheet table.

+Client object can be provided manually or will be created using `DEFAULT_GSHEETS_CRED_FILE = 'gsheets-credentials.json'` to authenticate.

 Sections and comments are supported, their syntax can be configured with method arguments.
 Note that either `name` or `key` must be provided.

+- `client: gspread.Client, optional` – gspread client object
 - `name: str, optional` – Google sheet filename
 - `key: str, optional` – Google sheet URL key
 - `page_filter: set[str], optional` – Parses sheets with specified names only